oliviaAB/sismonr/README.md

 3. **Simulate the expression profiles of the different genes** (that is the abundance of the corresponding RNAs and proteins if applicable) for each individual in the *in silico* population.
 This is done with the function `simulateInSilicoSystem(...)`.
 Alternatively, for large systems, a parallel version of this function, `simulateParallelInSilicoSystem(...)`, is available (only for Linux).

+The documentation, detailing how to use sismonr, is available at [https://oliviaab.github.io/sismonr/](https://oliviaab.github.io/sismonr/).

 ## Installation
 The sismonr package depends on the programming language [Julia](https://julialang.org/).
 It is preferable to install Julia on your computer before installing sismonr.